Predeclared in Source §3 Non-Det

 is_list(xs) → {xs}

-Returns true if xs is a list as defined in the textbook, and false otherwise.
-Iterative process; time: O(n), space: O(1), where n is the length of the chain of tail operations that can be applied to xs. recurses down the list and checks that it ends with the empty list null
+**primitive**; returns true if xs is a list as defined in the textbook, and false otherwise.
+Iterative process; time: Theta(n), space: Theta(1), where n is the length of the chain of tail operations that can be applied to xs. is_list recurses down the list and checks that it ends with the empty list null

 Parameters: